nu11secur1ty/checkinodes/README.md

 It is very important to change the directories!
 Please, you have to be careful when use this program!
 NOTE: Read very carefully this code, before you use him!!!
- WARNING:  Do not use this code if you do not understand, what real he make!!!
+ <font color="red"ARNING: </font> Do not use this code if you do not understand, what real he make!!!
 ----------------------------

 Example output:<br>